pandasrcute/cse15l-lab-reports/labcopy.md

-# Lab Report 1 - Remote Access !
+# Lab Report 1 - Remote Access
 ### Written by: Tracy Zhao (A16764072)

 ---

 ## STEP 1 - Installing VS Code <br>
-The installation of VScode is fairly easy and simple.
+The installation of VScode is fairly easy and simple. <br>
 1) Go to the Visual Studio Code website by clicking on this [link](https://code.visualstudio.com/) [Note: there are versions available for common operating systems such as Windows and macOS.] <br>

 2) After installing and accepting the agreement, you should be able to see a window like the following.
 [Note: you may have different colors depending on your system and settings]<br>
 ![vscode](vscode.png)